 1 There's a New Ice Hotel Every Winter

 A technical marvel, this snow-and-ice structure is rebuilt every year over a period of 3 months to welcome visitors from the four corners of the globe.
-This year, the Ice Hotel (“Hôtel de Glace”) will have 44 uniquely themed rooms and suites.
+This year, the only ice hotel in America (“Hôtel de Glace”) will have more than 40 uniquely themed rooms and suites.
 Don’t miss the chance to spend a magical winter night in a fairytale setting.

 2 Cross-Country Skiing Opens Here First

 Skiing in late October?
 Of course!
 At Montmorency Forest, they’ve developed a special snow storage process, so as soon as it gets chilly, they bust out the reserves and lay down a 2.5 km nordic trail—the only one of its kind in northeastern North America.

 3 We Skate as Soon as we Learn to Walk

 Kids in Québec learn to skate almost as soon as they learn to walk.
 Every village has an outdoor skating rink come winter.
 Some even run along rivers and across lakes.
 Whether for hockey—our national sport—or just gliding around, there’s no better place to lace up those skates.